Probiotic Sauerkraut Recipe

 LET’S GET CULINARY!

-Sauerkraut (German for “sour cabbage”) is a great easy way to start fermenting, because it only requires two ingredients to make.
+Sauerkraut (German for “sour cabbage”) is a great easy way to start fermenting and getting probiotics too.
+It only requires two ingredients to make!

-- 2 Tablespoons Celtic Sea Salt or Kosher salt
+- 2 TBSP unrefined salt Celtic or Kosher recommended

 - Make sure all equipment is clean (and wash your hands too!).